yitaozh/yitaozh.github.io/source/_posts/1879D-Sum-of-XOR-Functions.md

 istream &in = cin;
 ostream &out = cout;

-// use one number pxor to mark all xor
+// use one number x to mark all xor
-// for one xor value, assume it has 30 bits, one the ith bits
+// for one xor value, assume it has 30 bits, on the ith bit
-// if the bit is 1, we should check all previous 0 occurances << i
+// if the bit is 1, we need to know all previous 0 occurrences << i
 // the question is how to get the r - l
 // so we need two array, one for the count of 0/1 at bit i
 // one for the sum of index at bit i